St. Louis County, Minnesota: Geography

 According to the United States Census Bureau, the county has a total area of 6860 sqmi, of which 6247 sqmi is land and 612 sqmi (8.9%) is water.
 It is the largest county in Minnesota and the largest (by total area) in the United States east of the Mississippi River.
+St. Louis County is the only county in the United States which has a coastline and borders both another country and another state.

 Voyageurs National Park, established in 1975, is located in its northwestern corner, on the south shore of Rainy Lake on the Canada–US border; it is popular with water enthusiasts and fishers.
 The county includes parts of Superior National Forest, established in 1909, and the Boundary Waters Canoe Area Wilderness on the border, established in 1978.
 The BWCAW is a 1090000 acre wilderness area designated for fishing, camping, hiking, and canoeing, and is one of the most visited wilderness areas in the United States.
 St. Louis County has more than 500 lakes.
 The largest lakes are Pelican and Vermilion.

 The "Hill of Three Waters" on the Laurentian Divide lies northeast of Hibbing.
 Rainfall on this hill runs to three watersheds: Hudson Bay to the north, the Gulf of Saint Lawrence to the east (via Lake Superior), or the Gulf of Mexico to the south and west (via the Mississippi River).
 The county is drained by the St. Louis, Vermilion, and other rivers.

 Duluth on Lake Superior is one of the most important fresh-water ports in the United States.

 The county encompasses part of the Iron Range.
 It has had a significant taconite mining industry, with active mines located in Hibbing, Mountain Iron, Eveleth, Virginia, and Babbitt, in addition to Keewatin in Itasca County.